The story of the hardships of many of the 56 men who signed the Declaration of Independence.

 Yet, despite knowing this, John Morton dictated a message on his deathbed to Pennsylvanians angered at his vote in favor of independence, reading in part, “that they will live to see the hour when they shall acknowledge it to have been the most glorious service I ever rendered to my country.”
 How correct his words proved to be.

-Compare this to Charles Carroll of Maryland, who was the last signer to die in 1832 at the age of 95.
+Compare this to Charles Carroll of Maryland, the last signer to die in 1832 at age 95.
 Carroll witnessed the United States of America functioning as a constitutional republic with twenty-four states instead of thirteen colonies and saw presidential administrations through our seventh president, Andrew Jackson.
 It is doubtful that Carroll’s grandest vision for the future of the thirteen American colonies he knew in 1776 could have matched the reality of what he saw the United States become by 1832.

 With the passage of time, it has become more common for some Americans to dismiss the accomplishments of the fifty-six men who signed the Declaration of Independence.
 These men must never be forgotten, nor have their place in history diminished.